 - Processing grain, asphalt, or sand and gravel

-- Burning fuel in a boiler, furnace, heater, engine, or generator
+- Burning fuel in a boiler/furnace/heater, or stationary engine/generator

 TIP: It may be possible to design your facility in a way that does not require a permit, or make changes that allow you to get a less expensive permit.